line-em/remix-got-quotes/README.md

 ### DIY

-If you're familiar with deploying Node applications, the built-in Remix app server is production-ready.
+If you're familiar with deploying node applications, the built-in Remix app server is production-ready.

-Make sure to deploy the output of `npm run build`
+Make sure to deploy the output of `remix build`

 - `build/server`
 - `build/client`

-## Styling

-This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
-You can use whatever css framework you prefer.
-See the [Vite docs on css](https://vitejs.dev/guide/features.html#css) for more information.